illusions-creator/illusions.github.io/README.md

-# This is a static website for illusions!
+# This is a static website for my personal use!